-4.5.2 Applicants working in these disciplines will have a greater chance of attracting funding.
-However, we encourage cross-disciplinary approaches, which can have major advantages in terms of supporting relevant research, and we urge applicants to consider developing their proposals with input from different disciplines.
+4.5.2 We encourage cross-disciplinary approaches, which can have major advantages in terms of supporting relevant research, and we urge applicants to consider developing their proposals with input from different disciplines.
 This may involve using a supervisor from disciplines distinct from those in which the student is centred.